Getting started is tough.

 For the marketing professional it unlocks the door to a world of market research, analytics, monetisation.

-For the prospective business owner it holds the promise of being able to make a reasonable assesment of the value of advice based on the reputation of the author as attested by likes, favourites, social shares, followers, friends, position on Google and so on.
+For the prospective business owner it holds the promise of being able to make a reasonable assessment of the value of advice based on the reputation of the author as attested by likes, favourites, social shares, followers, friends, position on Google and so on.

 The technology is available to buy by the yard and pay as you go.
 In the past you would have invested in an office network of interlinked computers, pay for webservers, employ programmers and support staff or buy software, these days it is a matter of Googling a few services, reading some reviews and signing up for, in most cases, the free get you started service offering.